-TxDOT is considering making intersection improvements to Ranch-to-Market (RM) 1431 (University Blvd) at I-35 in Round Rock.
+TxDOT is making intersection improvements to Ranch-to-Market (RM) 1431 (University Boulevard) at I-35 in Round Rock.

-Similar to the design of a conventional diamond intersection, the DDI differs in the way the left and through traffic navigates between the frontage roads.
+Similar to the design of a conventional diamond intersection, the DDI differs in the way the left and through-traffic navigates on the mainlanes.
 The purpose of this innovative design is to accommodate turning movements onto and from University Drive, while eliminating the need for a left-turn bay and signal phase at the signalized intersections.
 The design increases safety by reducing the number of potential conflict points between cross-traffic and left-turn movements.

-Both north and southbound frontage road through traffic will be accommodated by collector-distributor roads along I-35.
-The northbound collector-distributor road is already in place and the southbound collector-distributor road is included as part of the proposed improvements.
-The preliminary estimates for the DDI intersection is just under $4 million.
+Both north and southbound frontage road through-traffic will be accommodated by collector-distributor roads along I-35.
+The northbound collector-distributor road is already in place and the southbound collector-distributor road is included as part of the improvements.

 How Diverging Diamond Intersections Work